stealth-studios/sdk-client-luau/demo/README.md

 </div>

-This SDK comes with a built-in demo place to test the backend.
+This SDK comes with a built-in demo place to test the backend, assuming it is running the basic framework.
 It consists of a baseplate and a test NPC.
 Players can interact with this NPC to test the chatbot.
-It is non-persistent and allows group interactions.
-It is built for the Basic Framework.

 ### Setup